WISP

 WISP 5.0 device

-The Wireless Identification and Sensing Platform (WISP) is an extension of standard RFID.
+The Wireless Identification and Sensing Platform (WISP) is an RFID-based platform for developing batteryless sensors.
 RFID systems typically have two devices, a tag and a reader.
 When a tag is brought close enough to a reader, the tag wirelessly collects energy from the reader and can send back information.
 However, typically, tags are pretty limited in what they send.
 It’s usually only a unique identifier.

 WISP devices are tags that can do more than standard RFID, performing computation and taking sensor readings on-board.
 Tags have been made with temperature sensors, accelerometers and even cameras.
-The data they capture is sent wirelessly to the reader within close range (up to 5 meters with ideal conditions).
+The captured data is sent wirelessly back to a reader within range.

 I’ve been working on developing the next generation of WISP (version 6.0) which brings a modular RF board and microcontroller with add-on boards for various sensor types.
-Additionally, this next generation comes with greater support for usable readers and a new desktop application.
+Additionally, I developed the new companion desktop application, which simplifies the process of collecting data from WISP devices.